adriablancafort/pricecomparison-extension/README.md

 3. Load the `dist/` folder as an unpacked extension in Chrome

+4. Visit any website to test the extension

-## Loading Extension in Chrome
+## Loading the Extension in Chrome

-1. Open Chrome and navigate to [chrome://extensions/](chrome://extensions/)
+1. Open Chrome and navigate to `chrome://extensions/`

 2. Toggle **"Developer mode"** to ON in the top-right corner

 3. Click **"Load unpacked"**

 4. Select the folder where you have your extension bundle.
 In this case `dev/` for development and `dist/` for production

-5. Navigate to any website - the price tracker popup should automatically appear